Canadian Pacific Selkirk locomotive: History

 The first of these large engines, which had a 2-10-4 wheel arrangement, was built in July 1929.
 Altogether, twenty were constructed before the end of this year bearing numbers 5900 to 5919.
 The Canadian Pacific Railway's classification was T1a.
 These locomotives weighed 375 ST fully loaded.
 They were the largest and most powerful locomotives in the British Empire.
 While most other 2-10-4s were named after the state of Texas, these locomotives were named after the Selkirk range of mountains that they crossed, the (railway) summit of which was located just inside the western portal of the Connaught Tunnel beneath Rogers Pass.

 Montreal Locomotive Works built another ten of these successful Selkirk locomotives during November and December 1938.
 The Canadian Pacific Railway assigned them T1b class.
 They were numbered from 5920 to 5929.
 Modifications led the T1b to be ten tons or tonnes lighter while increasing steam pressure from 275 to 285 psi.
 A further six Selkirks, classed T1c, were built by the Montreal Locomotive Works shop in 1949.
 They were the last standard gauge steam locomotives built in Canada for a Canadian railway.
 They were much the same as the T1b except for a few refinements, including two cross-compound air compressors to speed recharging of the air brake system.

 Some small streamlining touches were not retained.
 The streamlined casing around the smokebox stack was now absent as was the teardrop shape of the classification lights.
-Also, the inside of the cabs were no longer lined/insulated in the same manner as the previous classes.
-(Previous classes had provided better cold-weather cab insulation and were better-liked by engine crews.)
+Also, the inside of the cabs were no longer lined/insulated in the same manner as the previous classes (previous classes had provided better cold-weather cab insulation and were more popular with engine crews).
 They were all equipped with boosters (some shortly after being built) and all Selkirks (5900 through 5935) were built as oil burners.
 The tenders held 12000 impgal of water and 4100 impgal of fuel oil.
 They had to be equipped with two pairs of six-wheel trucks because the total tender weight was 148 ST.